- Home

 Some ISA types have age limits on who can use them (junior ISAs are for children under 18 for example, while Lifetime ISAs are specifically for those aged between 18 and 40).
 Outside of this, you can have as many ISAs as you want, including multiple accounts of the same type.

-In the previous 2023/24 tax year, you could spread this allowance over the three different kinds of ISA (cash, stocks and shares or innovative finance ISAs) but you couldn’t pay into more than one of the same type.
+You used to be only able to spread your allowance over the three different kinds of ISA (cash, stocks and shares or innovative finance ISAs), but you couldn’t pay into more than one of the same type.
 So, for example, you could deposit £10,000 into a cash ISA and £10,000 into a stocks and shares ISA, but not £10,000 into two different cash ISAs.

-However, the rules changed in April 2024 so that you can now open and make a deposit into multiple accounts of the same ISA type in a single tax year, meaning you have much more freedom over how you use your allowance.
-For example you might want to pay into a variable rate Cash ISA and a fixed rate ISA, or you may want to build a diversified investment ISA portfolio, investing in several stocks and shares ISAs across various different geographical areas and asset classes.
+However, the rules changed in April 2024 so that you can now open and make a deposit into multiple accounts of the same ISA type in a single tax year, giving you much more freedom over how you use your allowance.
+For example, you might want to pay into a variable rate cash ISA and a fixed rate ISA, or you may want to build a diversified investment ISA portfolio, investing in several stocks and shares ISAs across various different geographical areas and asset classes.

 You can also have a Junior ISA for your child, but this will be in their name, not yours.
-The Junior ISA allowance is separate to your annual ISA allowance, and you can pay in up to £9,000 on behalf of your child this tax year.
+The Junior ISA allowance is separate from your annual ISA allowance, and you can pay up to £9,000 into a Junior ISA on behalf of your child this tax year.

-However many ISAs you decide to opent, you can’t pay in more than your annual ISA allowance in a given tax year.
-Most providers will stop you if you try to do this, although if you have ISAs with multiple providers it can be harder for them to catch.
-If you think you have deposited more than your annual allowance in a single tax year you should contact HMRC by calling their helpline on 0300 200 3300.
+However many ISAs you decide to open, you can’t pay in more than your annual ISA allowance in a given tax year.
+Most providers will stop you if you try to do this, although if you have ISAs with multiple providers, it can be harder for them to catch.
+If you think you have deposited more than your annual allowance in a single tax year, you should contact HMRC by calling their helpline on 0300 200 3300.

 Can I transfer money from one ISA to another?

-You should always do an official transfer, and never withdraw your money from one ISA to put in another manually.
-Doing so means that your money will lose its tax-free status.
+You should always do an official transfer, and never withdraw your money from one ISA to deposit it into another manually.
+Doing so means that your money will lose its tax-efficient status.

-There are certain rules around ISA transfers that you should be aware of, however.
-If you put money into an ISA and then decide you want to transfer it in the same tax year, you can do so, but you will need to transfer the entire amount – so both the capital and interest received.
-You can’t just transfer some of the money in this account to another provider.
+There are certain other rules around ISA transfers that you should be aware of.
+If you put money into an ISA and then decide you want to transfer it in the same tax year, you can do so, and you no longer need to transfer the entire amount.
+You’re free to transfer part or all of the money in your account to another provider if you want to.

 Read more about how ISA transfers work in our article ISA transfers: what are the rules?